RammonZub/PhisingDetector-Extension/README.md

 # Phishing Detector Extension

-Phishing Detector is a Chrome extension that scans emails in Gmail and Outlook for phishing and scam content using a fine-tuned BERT model.
+Phishing Detector is a Chrome extension that scans emails in Gmail for phishing and scam content using a fine-tuned BERT model.
 The extension communicates with a Flask backend to classify email content and provide immediate alerts if a phishing attempt is detected.

 ## Features
 - Detects phishing emails and provides a visual warning directly within Gmail and Outlook.